-1 Materials include a variety of developmentally appropriate instructional approaches to engage students in the mastery of the content. М 2 Materials consistently support flexible grouping (e.g., whole group, small group, partners, one-on-one). М 3 Materials consistently support multiple types of practices (e.g., modeled, guided, collaborative, independent) and provide guidance and structures to achieve effective implementation. Μ 4 Materials represent a diversity of communities in the images and information about people and places. М
+1 1 Materials include a variety of developmentally appropriate instructional approaches to engage students in the mastery of the content. М engage students in the mastery of the content.
+2 Materials consistently support flexible grouping (e.g., whole group, small group, partners, М one-on-one).
+Materials consistently support multiple types of practices (e.g., modeled, guided, PM 3 collaborative, independent) and provide guidance and structures to achieve effective implementation. l· Materials represent a diversity of communities in the images and information about people М 4 4 and places. '' and places.

-The materials meet the criteria for this indicator.
-Materials include a variety of research-based instructional methods that appeal to a variety of learning interests and needs.
+The materials partially meet the criteria for this indicator.
+Materials include some research-based instructional methods that appeal to a variety of learning interests and needs.

 Materials include a variety of developmentally appropriate instructional approaches to engage students in the mastery of the content.
 Materials consistently support flexible grouping (e.g., whole group, small group, partners, one-on-one).
-Materials consistently support multiple types of practices (e.g., modeled, guided, collaborative, independent) and provide guidance and structures to achieve effective implementation.
+Materials somewhat support multiple types of practices (e.g., modeled, guided, collaborative, independent) and provide guidance and structures to achieve effective implementation.
 Materials represent a diversity of communities in the images and information about people and places.